BeckTimothy/MyKBFirmware/README.md

 To preview my firmware layout use the provided json on the [qmk configurator](https://config.qmk.fm/#/planck/rev6/LAYOUT_planck_grid), or view the [keymap.c here,](/qmk_firmware/keyboards/planck/keymaps/timortho/keymap.c) or look at the images below.

 ## Layer 0
-is a standard QWERTY layout. the Raise and Lower keys shift layers to layer 4 and 3 respectively
+is a standard QWERTY layout.
+The Raise and Lower keys shift layers to layer 4 and 3, respectively.

 ![Planck keyboard layer 0](/img/planckLayer0.PNG)

 ## Layers 1 and 2
 are Colemak and Dvorak, alternative layouts to QWERTY.
+You can swap your defualt layer between layers 0, 1, and 2 on layer 6.

 ## Layer 3
-contains a num bar across the top and fkeys in the lower left.
-After my mods to layer 4 I don't have much use for this layer so I may change it to a num pad layer or a layer holding boiler plate scripts.
+contains F-keys in the lower left and a num pad on the right, I'm working on adding PHP Class and API boilerplating scripts to the top row.

 ![Planck keyboard layer 3](/img/planckLayer3.PNG)